CompositionalIT/farmer/readme.md

 5. Deploy the ARM template to the newly-created resource group: `az group deployment create --group MyResourceGroup --template-file generated-arm-template.json`.
 6. Log into the [Azure portal](https://portal.azure.com) to see the results.
 7. Log any issues or ideas that you find [here](https://github.com/CompositionalIT/farmer/issues/new).

+### I don't know F#.
+Would you consider writing a C# version of this?
+I'm afraid not.
+F# isn't hard to learn (especially for simple DSLs such as this), and you can easily integrate F# applications as part of a dotnet solution, since F# is a first-class citizen of the dotnet core ecosystem.

+### Are you trying to replace ARM templates?
+No, we're not.
+Farmer *generates* ARM templates that can be used just as normal; Farmer can be used simply to make the process of getting started much simpler, or incorporated into your build pipeline as a way to avoid managing difficult-to-manage ARM templates and instead use them as the final part of your build / release pipeline.

+### Are you trying to compete with Pulumi?
+No, we're not.
+Farmer has (at least currently) a specific goal in mind, which is to lower the barrier to entry for creating and working with ARM templates that are non-complex.
+We're not looking to create a cross-platform DSL to also support things like Terraform etc. or support deployment of code along with infrastructure (or, at least, only to the extent that ARM templates do).

+### There's no support for variables or parameters!
+Farmer **does** support `securestring` parameters for e.g. SQL and Virtual Machine passwords - these are automatically generated based on the contents of the template rather than explicitly by yourself.
+However, we don't currently plan on providing *rich* support for either parameters or variables for several reasons:

+* We want to keep the Farmer codebase simple for maintainers
+* We want to kep the Farmer API simple for users
+* We want to keep the generated ARM templates as readable as possible
+* We feel that instead of trying to embed conditional logic and program flow directly inside ARM templates in JSON, if you wish to parameterise your template that you should use a real programming language to do that: in this case, F#.